holyprof1/Mesfollow/README.md

 For PP:

 1. Login to PP Dev dashboard, create new app
-2. Get Paypal's ClientID & Paypal Secret key and add them into the admin
+2. Get Paypal's ClientID & Paypal Secret key and add them into the admin directly

 ### Ionicons usage